Dietrich von Bothmer: List of publications

+“Smikros,” in R. Vollkommer and D. Vollkommer-Glökler eds., Künstlerl exikon der Antike II (Munich and Leipzig, 2004) xxx-xxx.

 Death

 A resident of both the Manhattan borough of New York City and Oyster Bay, New York, Dietrich von Bothmer died at age 90 on October 19, 2009, in Manhattan.
 He was survived by his wife, Joyce de La Bégassière (née Blaffer), as well as by a son, Bernard von Bothmer of San Francisco, a daughter, Maria Villalba of New York City, three stepdaughters, five grandchildren, and five step-grandchildren.
-His brother was the renowned Egyptologist Bernard v.
-Bothmer, who died in 1993.
+His brother was the renowned Egyptologist Bernard V. Bothmer, who died in 1993.